microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

     - Resource Group: "WinGet_PrivateRepo"

 1. In the **App Service Plan details** ensure that the following values have been set:
-    - Name: contoso_asp_demo
+    - Name: contoso-asp-demo
-    - Operating System: Linux
+    - Operating System: Windows
     - Region: West US

 1. In the **Pricing Tier** section, ensure that the following values have been set: